TheRedistricter/flatbasedtax/index.md

 With careful implementation, it could increase fairness, reduce complexity, and align the tax system with a modern economy and society.

 ---

-Upper-Income	Pays tax on all income, including capital gains and income previously above the Social Security cap.
-May benefit from lower overall rate and elimination of corporate tax.
-Top 1%	No more capital gains preference, but large gains from eliminated corporate tax and single rate system.
-Pays more on labor income.